 At Lumina, we disagree.

 Our Radiance OS-INT deep-web listening technology is the solution.
-Radiance uses continuous deep-web extraction to ingest all open source data and prioritize it against configurable behavioral affinity models (BAM).
+Radiance uses continuous deep-web extraction to ingest all open source data and prioritize it against configurable behavioral affinity models (BAMs).

 Corporate Reputation Behavioral Model and Continuous Monitoring